Gravitational-wave bursts from spin-precessing black holes in binary systems: introduction

-{\it Introduction.} All the 90 GW events released by the LIGO-Virgo-KAGRA are compact binary coalescences(CBCs) \cite{lvkGWTC3}.
-As the two compact objects inspiral toward merger due to the emission of gravitational waves(GWs), relativistic spin-spin and spin-orbit couplings cause the orbital plane and the spins to precess about the direction of the total angular momentum\cite{apostolatos1994spin}.
-Thus spin-precession is a important phenomenological feature which relates to both general relativistic dynamics and astrophysical binary formation scenarios.
+All the 90 GW events released by the Advanced LIGO-Virgo-KAGRA collaboration are compact binary coalescences(CBCs) \citep{lvkGWTC3}.
+As the two compact objects inspiral towards merger due to the emission of gravitational waves(GWs), if one or both bodies are rapidly rotating, the general relativistic spin-orbit and spin-spin couplings(i.e., the ``dragging of inertial frames" by the bodies' spins) cause the orbital plane and the spins to precess about the direction of the total angular momentum \citep{apostolatos1994spin}.
+Thus spin-precession is an important phenomenological feature which relates to both general relativistic dynamics and astrophysical binary formation scenarios.

-In the inspiral stage, the gravitational waves are radiated from the variation of quadrupole due to the orbital motion of two components; the merger-ringdown waveforms are produced by the perturbation of the dynamically forming black holes (BHs).
+During the inspiral stage, gravitational waves are radiated from the time-varying quadrupole due to the orbital motion of two masses $m_1$ and $m_2$, after that, the merger-ringdown waveforms are produced by the perturbation of the dynamically forming black holes (BHs).
 The inspiral process can be clearly described by the post-Newtonian (PN) approximation for the quasi-circular orbits.
-A few of these events were considered that they have spin precessions, for example, GW190521 \cite{gw1905212020PhRvL.125j1102A,Estell2022ApJ...924...79E} which has a precession spin $\chi_p$ as large as 0.67.
-Moreover, GW190412, GW190512{\_}180714, GW190521, and GW190814 contain also enough evidence for spin precession\cite{gerosa2021generalized}.
-However, the waveform templates currently just considered the modulation of spin precession on the inspiral waveforms\cite{Pan2014PhRvD..89h4006P,Hannam2014PhRvL.113o1101H,Babak2017PhRvD..95b4010B,Khan2019PhRvD.100b4059K,Varma2019PhRvR...1c3015V}.
+A few of these events have been considered to have spin precessions, for example, the event GW190521 \citep{abbott2020gw190521,estelles2022detailed}, which has an effective precession spin $\chi_p$ as large as 0.67, shows evidence for spin-induced orbital precession.
+In addition, GW190412, GW190512{\_}180714, GW190521, and GW190814 signals also provide sufficient support for spin precession\citep{gerosa2021generalized}.
+However, current waveform models only take into account the signal modulation induced by the spin precession on the inspiral waveform \citep{Pan2014PhRvD..89h4006P,hannam2014simple,Babak2017PhRvD..95b4010B,Khan2019PhRvD.100b4059K,Varma2019PhRvR...1c3015V}.

+In this Letter, we propose that the spin-precession of a black hole itself also can produce detectable GWs.
+This is due to the variation of quadrupole from the precessing Kerr black hole.
+It is well known that the Kerr black hole has a quadrupole moment $Q = -M^3 \chi^2 $, for an isolated Kerr black hole, the quadrupole is invariant and can not radiate GWs because of axisymmetric spacetime.
+However, during the inspiral of precessing binary black holes, the quadrupole moment of black hole itself will change with time and radiate GWs.
+In this Letter, we calculate this precessing GWs and demonstrate the properties of this brand new signal, especially discuss the detectability.